DamienFr/RoHO/README.md

-## second step in R:
+## Second step in R:
 00.homoplasy_ratios.R

+In the filtered phylogeny (tree file),
-I go through the phylogeny and for each node annotated as giving rise to an homoplasy i simply count the number of offsprings having "ref", "not_ref" or "undef" alleles based on the input matrix
+For each filtered node of the phylogeny annotated by HomoplasyFinder as corresponding to an ancestor that acquired a homoplasy, this script counts the number of offsprings having "ref", "not_ref" or "undef" alleles based on the input matrix.
+To be considered, an internal node must meet the following criterion :
+No children nodes themselves annotated as carrying the homoplasy.
+Having at least three descendant tips.

+Our third quality criterion comprises two stringency levels and is not illustrated in the figure.
+In order to consider RoHO scores for an homoplasic position, it requires that at least n=5 or n=10 nodes satisfy the two first criteria.

 This Readme file will be edited and completed more thoroughly in the days to come.